reza-ya57/MechaCar_Statistical_Analysis/README.md

 ## Summary statistics on Suspension Coils
 We used multiple production lot data to study about the suspension coils quality and consistency.

-### In below image you can see the total summary of entire lot data.
+### In below image you can see the total summary of the entire lot.

 ![Total_Summary](https://github.com/reza-ya57/MechaCar_Statistical_Analysis/blob/main/Total_Summary.png)

-### In this table we calculate some statistical argument to study about the consistency of the products.
+### Below image is for each lot data on calculating the Mean, Median, Variance and Standard deviation.

 ![Lot_Summary](https://github.com/reza-ya57/MechaCar_Statistical_Analysis/blob/main/lot_summary.png)